St. Lawrence and Atlantic Railroad: St. Lawrence and Atlantic Railroad

-In 1989, the St. Lawrence and Atlantic Railroad was formed to take over operation of the Island Pond-Portland section, and several years later this was extended to the border at Norton.
+In 1989, the St. Lawrence and Atlantic Railroad (SLR) was formed to take over operation of the Island Pond-Portland section, and several years later this was extended to the border at Norton.
 In 1998, following Canadian deregulation, the short-line operator formed a subsidiary St. Lawrence and Atlantic Railroad (Quebec) to operate the remaining line from the border at Norton through to Sainte-Rosalie, where it connects with the CNR main line to Montreal.

 Reactivated passenger service

 In April 2012, the Maine Department of Transportation put a project out to bid which would "purchase, design, and construct a portion of rail line for future passenger service to Lewiston and Auburn."
 The potential passenger route would operate on tracks operated by the St. Lawrence and Atlantic Railroad.
 As of 2013 prospective operators of a night train from Montréal to Boston are attempting to get access to the St. Lawrence and Atlantic right-of-way for a 2014-passenger launch.

+The section of the SLR between Portland and Auburn has been disused since 2015 and was officially abandoned a decade later.